 Reforming the GRA doesn’t diminish my rights as a woman

 Absolutely true, and the statement and re-statement of this is the main plank of Pride’s and Stonewall’s argument.
 The Gender Recognition Act was the result of a long and determined campaign by a trans man who wanted to marry his female partner, because they were bringing up children together, and wanted legal confirmation of their parental status.
-Like the gay lib campaign, it was a brave and important thing to do, and understanding that is what sets most people against the women’s gender-critical campaign.
+Like the gay lib campaign, it was a brave and important thing to do.
+At that time, ‘same sex marriage’ was illegal, and so trans people were left with no way of becoming an ‘official’ family.
+Understanding that is what sets most people against the women’s gender-critical campaign.

-A clever trick, because of course, the vast majority of women, including the women campaigning against self-ID, including the transwomen who campaign with Woman’s Place or Fairplay for Women, agree that the GRC (Gender Recognition Certificate) is a difficult one to deal with, and needs reform.
-No one in those campaigns is ‘against trans rights’ or ‘against GRA reform’.
-They are against sex self-ID – as are most of the population, according to the last national poll that asked the question.
+A clever trick, because of course, the vast majority of women, including the women campaigning against self-ID, including the transwomen who campaign with Woman’s Place or Fairplay for Women, agree that the GRC (Gender Recognition Certificate) is a difficult one to deal with, and needs reform, not least because the original reason for its importance has gone.
+Our sex-based rights campaigns are not ‘against trans rights’ or ‘against GRA reform’.
+They are against ‘sex self-ID’, and ‘gender-identity’ because building those ideas into law allows them to trump ‘sex’, and so conflicts with women’s existing rights.
+Most of the population agree, supporting the idea of women having rights and services being based on sex, according to the last national poll that asked the question.

 So why all the sound and fury?